kantonopoulos/sciviz/docs/pie.md

 **Arguments**:
 - `format`: The format of the text.
 Default is '%1.1f%%', which means the text will be displayed as a percentage with one decimal place.
 - `size`: The font size of the text.
 Default is 11.
-- `font`: The font of the text.
-Default is 'Arial'.
 - `color`: The color of the text.
 Default is 'black'.

 ## Examples